sachinym/dp-203-azure-data-engineer/Instructions/Labs/4-Azure-Databricks-SQL.md

    ![](./images/ad-lab4-12.png)

-4. Then click on **Browse** to upload the file that you have downloaded to your computer.
+4. Then click on **browse** to upload the file that you have downloaded to your computer.

    ![](./images/ad-lab4-13.png)